sdinukad/egg-grid-overlay/README.md

 # Pokemmo Egg Grid Overlay

 A lightweight, resizable grid overlay specifically designed to speed up the process of shiny hunting eggs in Pokemmo.
 Stop losing track of which row you're on.
-Stop recounting slots.
-Shave seconds off every cycle and save hours on your next hunt.
+Easily position your cursor to shave seconds off every cycle and save hours on your next hunt.

 ![screenshot](screenshot.png)